Moonstroke/C-Array/README.md

 ### `cods.h`

 The file `cods.h` is shared by the other modules.
-It defines common data and is included by all the other files.
-It also defines function attributes, this is a GNU extension, and when compiling without GNU-C compliance these attributes are defined as empty macros; however they can carry semantics for the user (e.g. a function with attribute `CTOR` is expected to return a new instance o the desired type, as an object-oriented constructor).
+It defines the common data type `data_t`, and the function attributes.
+These are a GNU extension, and when compiling without GNU-C compatibility these attributes are defined as empty macros; however they can carry semantic information for the user.
+For instance, a function with attribute `CODS_NOTNULL(1, 3)` expects its first and third argument to not be `NULL` pointers.
+A GNU-compliant compiler will emit a warning when a `NULL` is found for any of these arguments, for any other compiler there is no check performed and the validity of the pointers is left to the user's responsibility.

 It can also serve as the project's main interface (hence the name): if it is `#include`d directly, all the project's headers are also included.